-When you're done with the changes, save the current version with Figma Save (Cmd+Opt+S), give your changes a name and description —it will be much easier to find after—, and click on the Sync button in the Pulse plugin.
+When you're done with some changes, save to Version History (File > Save to version history), give your changes a meaningful name and description —it will be much easier to find after—, save, and click on the Sync button in the Pulse plugin.

 After the plugin syncs the changes, you'll be able to see them in the web app.
 If you click on the element, frame, or component that was changed, you will see the history of its changes in the Pulse plugin.
 If you then click the specific change's commit name in the plugin you'll be taken to the visual difference screen of the web app, where you can click through the history to see what the previous versions looked like.